logisim-evolution/logisim-evolution/README.md

 ## Code style

 All of Logisim's Java files have been formatted using [`google-java-format`](https://github.com/google/google-java-format).
 If you are using [Eclipse](https://www.eclipse.org/), there is a [plugin](https://github.com/google/google-java-format#eclipse) available to enforce this formatting.
-If you are using [InteliJ IDEA](https://www.jetbrains.com/idea/), the corresponding plugin is available via its [marketplace](https://plugins.jetbrains.com/plugin/8527-google-java-format).
+If you are using [InteliJ IDEA](https://www.jetbrains.com/idea/), the corresponding plugin is available via its [Marketplace](https://plugins.jetbrains.com/plugin/8527-google-java-format).
+Code style to use is `Default Google java style`.

 ## Documentation